Zilliqa/zilliqa-developer/devops/rejoin-recover.md

   We don't specify `-u` here, by default it will use persistence from `level2looup-0`.

-- Scenario 2:
-  If you want to recover `level2lookup-0`, please type:
+- [Scenario 2] If you want to recover `level2lookup-0`, please type:

   ```bash
   ./testnet.sh recover level2lookup 0